Large-Scale Multi-omic Biosequence Transformers for Modeling Protein-Nucleic Acid Interactions: Methods

 \subsection{Training Data}

 We source our nucleic acid data from GenBank \cite{10.1093/nar/gky989}, a collection compiled by the National Center for Biotechnology Information.
 We preprocessed the entire GenBank archive by first removing all metadata from each sequence, with the exception of sequence type (DNA, mRNA, tRNA, etc.).
-This produced 242,855,368 sequences with a total of 312,190,748,151 base pairs, primarily composed of general DNA, general RNA, mRNA, cRNA, and single-stranded RNA.
-A full breakdown of nucleic acid sequence data can be seen in Table \ref{table:training_data}.
-We source our protein data from Uniref100 \cite{10.1093/bioinformatics/btm098}, a dataset maintained by UniProt.
+This produced 242,855,368 sequences with a total of 312,190,748,151 nucleotides, primarily composed of general DNA, general RNA, mRNA, cRNA, and single-stranded RNA.
+A full breakdown of nucleic acid sequence data can be found in \nameref{dataset_statistics}.
+We source our protein data from UniRef100 \cite{10.1093/bioinformatics/btm098}, a dataset maintained by UniProt.
 Similarly to the nucleic acid data, we remove all metadata from each sequence, yielding 369,597,671 sequences with a total of 1,739,747,047 residues.

-We take a subset of $10^{11}$ base pairs and protein residues total to train a byte-pair encoding tokenizer \cite{sennrich2016neuralmachinetranslationrare} using the Sentencepiece library \cite{kudo2018sentencepiecesimplelanguageindependent}, with a vocabulary size of $2^{11}$ for protein sequences and nucleic acid sequences ($2^{12}$ unique tokens total).
+We take a subset of $10^{5}$ nucleotides and protein residues total to train a byte-pair encoding tokenizer \cite{sennrich2016neuralmachinetranslationrare} using the Sentencepiece library \cite{kudo2018sentencepiecesimplelanguageindependent}, with a vocabulary size of $2^{11}$ for protein sequences and nucleic acid sequences ($2^{12}$ unique tokens total since the vocabularies are disjoint).
 Our choice of tokenizer and vocabulary size was chosen based on previous work \cite{zhou2024dnabert2efficientfoundationmodel}.
-Additionally, we train a multi-omic per-residue/nucleotide model at each size, where each token is simply a single base pair or residue.
+Additionally, we train a multi-omic per-residue/nucleotide model at each size to investigate the effects of tokenization on downstream performance, where each token is simply a single base pair or residue.
+In each case, we use a separate tokenizer for protein sequences and nucleic acid sequences.
+For example, the sequence ``ACGT'' is both a valid nucleic acid and peptide, and its tokenized representation will be different depending on the modality.